Start from: US$ 115 Per Person

 Sky Bhairab Temple

-This temple locales within Kathmandu Durbar square, resembling the divine image of the sky Bhairab.
-It is the three storied temple standing at Indra Chowk.
-The Sky Bhairab is displayed outside for a week-long period during the great festival "Indra Jatra", celebration of Indra, the king of Heaven & God of Rain.
+This temple is located within Kathmandu Durbar square, resembling the divine image of the sky Bhairab.
+It is the three-storied temple standing at Indra Chowk.
+The Sky Bhairab is displayed outside for a week-long period during the great festival "Indra Jatra", a celebration of Indra, the king of Heaven & God of Rain.

 Hanuman Gate

 Hanuman Dhoka of Kathmandu is taken as the historic throne of the past royalty, particularly belonging to the Malla kings.
 The ages-old temples reflect the religious and cultural richness.
-Taleju temple built in 1549, a gigantic stone figure exposing fearful figure of the Black Bhairab which Hindus regard it as the God of Destruction.
-The stone pillar, image of white Bhairab, the nine stored Basantapur palace, the gigantic bell and the great Drums are main attractions.
+Taleju temple built in 1549, is a gigantic stone figure exposing the fearful figure of the Black Bhairab which Hindus regard as the God of Destruction.
+The stone pillar, the image of the white Bhairab, the nine stored Basantapur palace, the gigantic bell, and the great Drums are the main attractions.
 The main golden gate is guarded by the monkeys and a faithful servant of Lord Ram Chandra, the unanimous Hero of the ancient epic "Ramayan".
-Being guarded by the sole protector with a commercial umbrella suspended above his head and wrapped in a scarlet cloak, squats on a stone plinth to be respected by hundred of Nepalese and Indian Hindus.
+Being guarded by the sole protector with a commercial umbrella suspended above his head and wrapped in a scarlet cloak, squats on a stone plinth to be respected by hundreds of Nepalese and Indian Hindus.

 Kumari Temple

-kumari-templeThe temple and holy quadrangle with a Buddhist Stupa at the centre from the residential quarters of the chaste virgin living Goddess is called Kumari Ghar (temple of Kumari).
+kumari-templeThe temple and holy quadrangle with a Buddhist Stupa at the center of the residential quarters of the chaste virgin living Goddess are called Kumari Ghar (temple of Kumari).
 The traditional building has been carved wooden balconies and window screens.
-The non-followers of Hindus and Buddhist may enter in Courtyard but may not proceed beyond upstairs.
-The KUMARI receives their greetings from the window of the balcony, particularly made for her and snapshot is strictly prohibited.
+The non-followers of Hindus and Buddhists may enter in Courtyard but may not proceed beyond upstairs.
+The KUMARI receives their greetings from the window of the balcony, particularly made for her, and snapshot is strictly prohibited.

 Kasthamandap

-This holy house is situated nearly the temple of Kumari.
-The unique building of Kasthamandap is also named as "Marusatal".
-It was built in 1596 A.D by the Malla king, Laxmi Narsingh Malla.
-Kasthamandap has sheltered totally Hindu Gods, especially Gorakh Nath.
+This holy house is situated near the temple of Kumari.
+The unique building of Kasthamandap is also named "Marusatal".
+It was built in 1596 A.D. by the Malla king, Laxmi Narsingh Malla.
+Kasthamandap has sheltered Hindu Gods, especially Gorakh Nath.
 It is believed that Kasthamandup is made up of the woods of a single tree.
-It deserves both the ancient architecture and art of wood carving of the rulers.
+It deserves both the ancient architecture and the art of wood carving of the rulers.

 The Taleju Temple

 It is the tallest of all structures, built by King Mahendra Malla in 1549 A.D.
-This temple is opened to the public for one day during Dashain festival yearly.
+This temple is open to the public for one day during the Dashain festival yearly.

 The Jagannath Temple